pirl-unc/tricking_nextflow_cache/README.md

 ```

 After completing this workflow, you'll have your variant files of interest and your storage hungry intermediate BAM files will be eliminated as expected.
 Now, let's assume a colleague comes along and suggests also running the latest and greatest `variant_caller_y` (in addition to your original `variant_caller_x`).
 You include the `variant_caller_y` process call to `workflow` and re-run the Nextflow only to be greeted with a curious error.
 What gives?!
 The deletion of the intermediate BAM file means you can no longer use those BAMS to call variants.
 Nextflow is unaware that the BAM files are effectively useless since, from its perspective, they are perfectly fine cached files.
 At this point, you realize you must delete the work directory associated with `align()` and re-run that portion of the workflow.

 ### Checking for every downstream output

+Another consideration is that one must ensure _all_ downstream processes have performed and completed their work _prior_ to deletion of the intermediate file.
+This means it is up to the workflow designer to do all of the appropriate process and channel accounting before allowing `clean_work_files` to execute.
+This could result in some rather beastly `join` that may clutter the code.
+Luckily, Ben Sherman (@bentsherman) is working on updating Nextflow to do this accounting internally and removing this burden from the owrkflow developer.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/118382/207708364-843ef034-adb7-4279-9d7e-20cdf3eaa49b.png width=512 height=426/>